netzstrategen/wordpress-gallerya/README.txt

 = 2.7.10 =
 2020-11-25

-* Fixed main product image was duplicated if also used in a variation..
+* Fixed main product image was duplicated if also used in a variation.

 = 2.7.9 =
 2020-11-24